CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 <img src="images/userguide/beforeRenaming.png" width="500"><br>

 ```
-Description: I just realized there is a typo for the task with id #2 "Watch Hary Potter".
+Description: I just realized that I want to be more specific about the movie I wnat to watch".
 To update the name of the task,
-> rename 2 Watch Harry Potter
+> rename 2 watch Harry Potter
 ```

 Agendum will promptly update the displayed task list! <br>